IdreesInc/Holographic-Porygon/README.md

 [Click here](https://youtu.be/WGUO_ir1-Dw) to check out my overview video and see how it works live!

+And [click here](https://twitter.com/IdreesInc) to follow me on Twitter @IdreesInc and get updated about my future projects!

 _Notice: "Porygon", "Pokemon", and the assets used in this project are solely owned by the Pokémon Company, Game Freak, and Nintendo.
 As such, the license for this project does not apply to assets in this repository owned by the aforementioned companies._